 You may also be able to get a reduction in your road tax, or not have to pay it at all.

 Find out more on GOV.UK about financial help if you're disabled, such as vehicle tax exemption and vehicle tax reduction.

 You may be able to get a Blue Badge parking permit for your car.

 This lets you park in disabled parking bays.

 - park on single and double yellow lines

 - stay longer in on-street time-limited parking bays

 Blue Badge schemes are run by local councils.
-Most councils will let you apply for a Blue Badge online.
+Most councils will let you apply for or renew a Blue Badge on GOV.UK.

 Video: looking beyond the standard wheelchair

 In this video, Nikky and Robby talk about how their wheelchairs help them lead active lives.